Auditing Data Membership in Reinforcement Learning With Verifiable Rewards: Attack Evaluation

 \subsection{Main Evaluation}

 \Cref{fig:roc-main} presents the attack performance of DIBA and its component features, several of which correspond to enhanced baseline signals inspired by LoRA-Leak~\cite{ran2025lora}.
-The TPR@0.1\% FPR is reported in \Cref{tab:tpr-main}.
-Overall, DIBA significantly all individual baselines and feature-based variants in both AUC and TPR@0.1\%FPR, demonstrating the effectiveness of our integrated approach.
-Across different RLVR algorithms, models fine-tuned with DAPO exhibit higher vulnerability to membership inference compared to those trained with GRPO.
+Overall, DIBA outperforms all individual baselines and feature-based variants in both AUC and TPR@0.1\%FPR, demonstrating the effectiveness of our integrated approach.
+Across different RLVR algorithms, models fine-tuned with DAPO exhibit higher vulnerability to membership auditing compared to those trained with GRPO.
 This increased exposure may stem from DAPO’s more effective training dynamics and stronger learning capacity, leading to larger behavioral shifts from the base model, a phenomenon we analyze further in \Cref{sec:fit}.
 When comparing model sizes, we observe no consistent trend in whether larger models leak more membership information.
 This suggests that scale alone does not linearly correlate with privacy risk in the RLVR setting.

 Additionally, we observe that the TPR@0.1\%FPR achieved by DIBA is significantly higher by an order of magnitude at least than that obtained by any individual feature alone.
 This substantial gain suggests a synergistic interaction among features, where complementary signals enhance detection power in the high-precision regime.
 We further analyze the contribution and interplay of these features in \Cref{sec:importance}.